EAST MONTGOMERY COUNTY – The officer who ended a high speed chase on Thursday morning by shooting a suspect’s tires had a strange Wednesday as well.

 Seals spoke with the driver and relayed the message.
 The driver again assured Seals he was about to return the vehicle, which Seals told the owner.
 She thanked the lieutenant.

 Everyone went their separate ways and Seals was about to call it a night when his county cell phone rang.
 An angry male on the other end of the phone was cursing Seals and said he would kill the lieutenant if his car was not returned.
 Seals informed the caller he was speaking to a police officer but the cursing and the death threats continued.
 Seals then realized the hostile caller got his county cell phone number from the caller ID of the car owner he spoke with earlier.
 Apparently, the driver/borrower still had not returned the vehicle and the owner’s boyfriend was holding Seals responsible.

 Seals said he repeatedly made it clear to the caller that he was threatening the life of a peace officer but the threats continued, so Seals informed dispatch of the situation and headed to the caller’s address along with other officers who responded for backup.

-Seals was finally headed home from the office after he finished with Davis, when he happened upon a car in a ditch that was wrecked by an intoxicated driver.
-Fortunately, the Texas Department of Public Safety handled that incident and Seals was at long last able to go home and get a little rest before he returned to the office on Thursday and wound up in a high speed chase.
+Seals were finally headed home from the office after he finished with Davis, when he happened upon a car in a ditch that was wrecked by an intoxicated driver.
+Fortunately, the Texas Department of Public Safety handled that incident and Seals was at long last able to go home and get a little rest before he returned to the office on Thursday and wound up in a high-speed chase.

 Anyone with the Pct.
 4 Constable’s Office would agree that there is never a dull moment in East Montgomery County